OfficeDev/Outlook-Add-in-JavaScript-ViewYouTubeVideos/README.md

 :-:|
 ![](/static/add_trust.png)|

-## Install the Add-In to Office 365
+## Install the add-in to Office 365
-Installation of this sample Add-In requires access to Outlook on the web.
+Installation of this sample add-in requires access to Outlook on the web.
 Installation can be performed from Settings > Manage apps.

 Select 'Settings' and 'Manage apps' menu|Install from file :-:|:-: